claudioc/modialog/README.md

 **Important**: every callback receives "this" as the dialog itself as a jQuery object.

 - **onBeforeClose**, *function*: fired just before closing the dialog.
 If the callback will return false, the dialog will not be closed.
 There is no onBeforeOpen
-- **onOpen**, *function*: fired after the dialog has been opened.
-You can use this callback to fill the content of the dialog with an Ajax call, maybe prefilling it with a "Please wait" too
 - **onClose**, *function*: fired when the dialog has been closed
 - **closeWithEsc**, *boolean*: whether or not the KEY would close the dialog (default: false)
 - **closeWithClick**, *boolean*: whether or not the dialog would be closed clicking outside it (default: false)